Mathématique: Chapter 48

 “Start,” Rush said.

-He watched Eli connect the device to his coaxial DC block before interfacing the entire setup with the input port on the spectrum analyzer.
+He watched Eli connect the device to a coaxial DC block before interfacing with the input port on the spectrum analyzer.

 “Hey,” Eli said.

-“Okay,” Eli said, drawing out the word “Nothing yet, and I’m already through the MF band.”
+“Okaaaay,” Eli said, “nothing yet, and I’m through the MF band.”

 Was it D-minor?

 Almost D-minor.
 Alternate D-minor.
-Variant D-minor.
-Ah.
+Variant D-minor?
 It was changing.
+(A minor sixth?
+Not quite.)

 “Through the VHF band,” Eli said.
 “Still nothing.
 You doing okay, dude?”